Tips for Renting an Apartment for the First Time

 If you’re getting a condo or an apartment you may prefer living higher up or closer to the ground.
 I lived on the 20th floor of a condo once and on the first floor of another.
 I felt somewhat safer on the higher floor simply because there was less traffic by my apartment than on the first floor.
 On the flip side, living on the first floor made it super easy lugging groceries around.

 best time to move in

 Choosing when to move in is important, as it can save you some money and stress.
-Rent is usually cheaper in the winter time because there’s little competition and landlords are looking for people to rent their units.
-On the other hand, moving in the winter for some reason.
+Rent is typically cheaper in the winter time because there’s less competition and landlords are more open to tenants in the winter for some reason.

 Do not to give out any personal information like your SIN or credit report until you have met the owner of the unit in person.

 If you loved this post, here's the second part: Apartment Hunting in Toronto (Part 2) - The Viewing Appointment

 WHAT HAS MADE YOUR APARTMENT SEARCH LESS STRESSFUL & MORE SUCCESSFUL?

 You may like these too: